officialrajdeepsingh/awesome-nextjs/README.md

 - [Chakra UI](https://chakra-ui.com/) - With the help of Chakra UI, you can quickly design a simple to complex site.
 It gives you the building blocks to build your React applications.
 - [Kuma UI](https://www.kuma-ui.com/) - Empower Your Web with Ultimate Performance and Flexibility.
 - [Aceternity UI](https://ui.aceternity.com/) - Beautiful Tailwind CSS and Framer Motion Components, built with Next.js and TypeScript.
+- [Preline](https://preline.co) - Preline UI is an open-source prebuilt UI component library based on the tailwind CSS.

 ## Icons Library